5jt/dyalog-cookbook/manuscript/13_help.md

  }
  ~~~

 We have also changed the title of the "Overview" page to "Miller's overview".
-Because the name of a page **must** be a valid APL name there needs to be a way in case that's not sufficient for your title.
+That's how you can specify a specific title to be shown instead of the name of the page.

 After fixing the function the help system is re-compiled automatically; therefore our changes become visible immediately:

 ![The changed help system](images/13_MyHelp_2.jpg)

 ## More commands